 Return to top >

-And when you’re ready to take your food and beverage knowledge to the next level, you can earn your master’s degree from the CIA:
+And when you’re ready to take your food and beverage knowledge to the next level, you can earn your master’s degree from the CIA’s Food Business School:

 Nurture your passion for food in every way you can!
 In addition, you can get experience working in the food industry and/or enroll in a vo-tech program at your high school.
 While neither are a requirement for culinary school, they can be a great way for you to explore.

-If your interests include The Culinary Institute of America, it’s also a great idea to come to campus for one of our campus visit programs and events, like an Open House or Journey for Juniors.
-Experiencing the CIA firsthand and envisioning yourself as a CIA student is one of the best ways to mentally prepare for culinary school!
+If your interests include the Culinary Institute of America, it’s also a great idea to come to campus for one of our campus visit programs and events, like an Open House or Campus Tours.
+Experiencing CIA firsthand and envisioning yourself as a CIA student is one of the best ways to mentally prepare for culinary school!

 How long it takes to graduate with a culinary degree depends on the college and the degree you’re interested in, whether that’s an associate, a bachelor’s, or a master’s.
 Other factors can include the major you choose, and whether you have transfer credits or significant industry work experience that might lessen the number of credits you need to take.
 Start your research here, by comparing a culinary arts certificate with a culinary arts degree.
 Then, compare programs at different culinary schools.

-An undergraduate degree from The Culinary Institute of America is the perfect preparation for earning a CIA master’s degree in food business or a master’s degree in wine management.
+An undergraduate degree from the Culinary Institute of America is the perfect preparation for earning a CIA master’s degree in food business, a master’s degree in sustainable food systems, or a master’s degree in wine management.

 There are a total of five Culinary Institute of America campuses and locations.
 The flagship campus of the CIA is located in New York’s bountiful Hudson Valley.
 There are also branch campuses in California’s Napa Valley and San Antonio, TX, and an international location in Singapore.
 These four locations offer the college’s world-famous degree programs: